Fenetmeng/-Dorm-Maintenance-Request-and-Tracking-System/README.md

 - Users can rate the maintenance service (e.g., 1 to 5 stars)
 - Users can edit or update their feedback if needed
 - Users can view feedback history for their previous requests
-- Users can see average ratings for each maintenance request or service
 - Admins can review all feedback and ratings
 - Admins can respond to user feedback